 tnpop is a minimal operator interface to dynamically set the TNP configuration parameters which can be set persistantly in the tnp.cfg file.
-The following commands are supported:
+Along with the following commands, additional tnpop commands are listed and described in the tnp.cfg file and in Figure 18.
+Example TNP configuration file above: